-You might want to create a new Folder on your hard drive where you keep all your Website files.
-Name it WP Backup so you know to save all backup files for WP there (and you'll know where to find them if you need them).
+You might want to create a new folder on your hard drive to keep all your website files.
+Name it WP Backup, so you know to save all backup files for WP there (and you'll know where to find them if you need them).

 It is a good idea to review my article:

 WordPress How To: Do the Mother of All Backups